Alonixs/cycle-diffusion-group12/blogpost.md

 There is a clear difference in similarity between the generated image with high pass frequency filtering and low pass frequency filtering.
 Furthermore, it is also worth mentioning that the standard deviations are in similar ranges for both comparisons.

-The nature of the decoder is to merge its image (a dog in this case) with the input (the original and edited versions of cats).
+The nature of the decoder is to denoise the input (the original and edited versions of cats) and generate an image in the target domain (a dog in this case).
 The result, as seen from the statistics, is that images generated from low frequency cats are more similar to the normal generated images.
-This means that it is easier for the decoder to merge its image with a low frequency image than a high frequency image.
+This means that the decoder is able to generate a more realistic image in the target domain with a low frequency input image compared to a high frequency input image.

-The reason behind this is that the low frequency image is more similar to noise, so there is not much information to begin with, and the decoder can easily merge it with its image.
-On the other hand, the high frequency images have more information, so there are more constraints and the decoder struggles to merge the images.
+The reason behind this is that the low frequency image is more similar to noise than the high frequency image.
+Therefore, there is not much characteristic information to begin with and as such the decoder is able to generate a more realistic image within the target domain.
+On the other hand, the high frequency images have more characteristic information, so the denoising process is less effective at generating a realistic image from the input.

 This can be further proven by comparing the similarity between the original cat and the low frequency generated dog, and the original cat and the normal generated dog.
 The statistics are the following:

 | SSIM Score     | Mean   | Standard Deviation | Min                | Max                |
 |----------------------|--------|--------------------|--------------------|--------------------|
 | Original cats vs generated low pass filtered dog | 0.3317 | 0.0883             | 0.1233| 0.5212 |